 Recently, silicon nitride-based fabrication technology has been successfully integrated with biochemistry, facilitating the creation of innovative biosensing devices with high sensitivity and selectivity.
 Silicon nitride offers more advantages compared to other materials, with the absence of impurities and excellent control of film composition and thickness.
 These features proved important for ultra-thin layer applications in gate and tunnel dielectrics in the fabrication of biosensing devices.
 Silicon nitride’s high-grade electronic and mechanical properties have made the material exceptionally attractive for biosensor applications.

 With its superior mechanical, thermal and chemical properties, silicon nitride has other unique properties that make it a valuable material for skeletal repair applications and prosthetic replacements of arthritic hip and knee joints.
-This includes biocompatibility, anti-infective and osseointegrative properties, resorbability (ability to be broken down and absorbed by the body) and radiolucency (imaging transparency).
+This includes biocompatibility, anti-bacterial and osseointegrative properties, resorbability (ability to be broken down and absorbed by the body) and radiolucency (imaging transparency).
 As a bioinert material, silicon nitride does not exhibit toxicity or reactivity in bulk or particulate form inside the body, which validates its biocompatibility with a living host.
-Its anti-infective and osseointegrative properties maximize bone formation and at the same time, minimize bacterial growth, reducing the risk of infection.
+Its anti-bacterial and osseointegrative properties maximize bone formation and at the same time, minimizing bacterial growth..
 As a resorbable material, silicon nitride can facilitate the delivery and function of a biological agent to regenerate a full volume of functional tissue.
 As an implant, its partially radiolucent property produces no image distortions in plain radiography, allowing a more precise view of the implant during surgery and postsurgical evaluation.
 SINTX, as the only FDA cleared producer of biomedical silicon nitride implants, has had great success in the spinal implant arena, with extremely positive results.

 Having proven itself as an optimal clinical implant material for skeletal and prosthetic replacement applications, researchers have turned to the potential of silicon nitride in the field of dental implantology.
 In an article posted by The American Ceramic Society, silicon nitride was labeled as a “killer ceramic material,” due to its antibacterial property that destroys Porphyromonas gingivalis, a bacterium found in oral cavities that causes gum disease.
 According to a joint research study, the bacteria underwent lysis (breaking down of the cell, often by viral, enzymic, or osmotic mechanisms that compromise its integrity) on polished surfaces of silicon nitride bioceramic.
 Silicon nitride was able to degrade the bacteria’s biological makeup in a short exposure time of six days.
 This breakdown of cell function was primarily due to the formation of peroxynitrite, an oxidizing and nitrating agent capable of damaging molecules in cells, including DNA and proteins.
 The research study also found out that altering the surface chemistry of silicon nitride will influence the formation of peroxynitrite and thus affect bacteria metabolism in various ways.
 The unique properties of silicon nitride demonstrate enormous potential in oral health applications.